Table of Contents

-Occlusion is a key technology to enhance the immersion of AR virtual-real fusion.
-This article will guide you on how to achieve occlusion effects in the xr-frame environment through EasyAR cloud positioning and annotation.
+Occlusion is a key technology for enhancing the immersion of AR virtual-real fusion.
+This article will guide you on how to achieve occlusion in the xr-frame environment through EasyAR cloud localization and annotations.

 Before you begin

-Offline modeling: Use the Unity editor to create 1:1 matching geometric bodies for real-world entities (such as walls, columns, and large equipment) in the Block coordinate system; or obtain optimized models by cropping and reducing the faces of the dense Block model.
+• Offline modeling: Use the Unity editor to create 1:1 matching geometric bodies for entities in the real world (such as walls, columns, large equipment) under the Block coordinate system; or obtain optimized models by cropping and decimating the Block dense model.

-Runtime alignment: During xr-frame runtime, align the Block coordinate system with the real space through cloud localization and load the corresponding geometric bodies.
+• Runtime alignment: At xr-frame runtime, align the Block coordinate system with the real space through cloud localization and load the corresponding geometric bodies.

-Visual effect: When the GPU renders other virtual objects, pixels of the occluded parts are automatically culled due to failed depth testing, making the virtual objects follow the occlusion logic of real physical space.
+• Visual effect: When the GPU renders other virtual objects, pixels of the occluded parts will be automatically culled due to failing the depth test, thus making virtual objects follow the occlusion logic of real physical space.

-Precisely position the cube annotations by referencing the dense model and panoramic image.
-After placement, the annotations should resemble a "wall" or "column".
+1. Precisely place cube annotations against the dense model and panoramic images.
+After placement, the annotations should look like a "wall" or "column".

 handleEmaResult(ema: easyar.ema.v0_5.Ema) {